machinalis/django-test-autocomplete/README.md

     $ python setup.py install

-2. For enabling the bash autocompletion you need to look for the script djntest.sh located in the source distribution, and later:
+2. For enabling the bash autocompletion you need to look for the script djntest.sh located in the source distribution, and later do one of the following:

  * inside your $HOME/.bashrc adding a line like this: